mrange/PushStream6/README.md

 _Thanks to [manofstick](https://gist.github.com/manofstick) for trying out the code and coming with invaluable feedback.
 [Cistern.ValueLinq](https://github.com/manofstick/Cistern.ValueLinq) is very impressive._

+## TLDR; F#6 enables data pipelines with up to 15x less overhead than LINQ

 There were many interesting improvements in F#6 but one in particular caught my eye, the attribute `InlineIfLambda`.

 The purpose of `InlineIfLambda` is to instruct the compiler to inline the lambda argument if possible.
 One reason is potentially improved performance.